mthmulders/snail-pace-rocket-speed-demos/README.md

 ## Preparations

-Run `./prepare.sh` to download all the libraries, plugins and Docker containers used by the demo project.
+Run `./prepare.sh` to
+- download all the libraries and plugins and Docker containers used by the demo project.

+## Cleaning up in between demos

+After each demo, run `./clean.sh` to undo any modifications to the Shiro project.